-I don’t mean to bust your bubble, but sometimes when we take a step back, God takes a step back, too.
+I don’t mean to bust your bubble, but sometimes when we take a step back from God, God becomes silent and allows you to experience what it’s like without His presence.
 Why?
 Because He wants us to realize that we need Him, desperately.

 So, when we choose to not seek God’s heart (by not actively seeking Him in His Word), He chooses to not give His heart.

 I mean, why would He give His heart to someone who throws it away and ignores it?

 So, if you’re not getting anything out of church, maybe it’s because you stopped really wanting and seeking God.